GGiecold-zz/PySCUBA/README.md

 # PySCUBA
-Python for Single-cell Clustering Using Bifurcation Analysis
+Python for Single-cell Clustering Using Bifurcation Analysis.

 Here be dragons!
 ----------------